 The Basics:

-• Names: Everyone’s full name is listed.
-It’s really important to spell these right!
-Sometimes, people include nicknames or titles, like “Pastor Sarah” or “Dr. Lee”.
+- Names: Everyone’s full name is listed.
+It’s essential to spell these right!
+Sometimes, people include nicknames or titles, like “Pastor Sarah” or “Dr. Lee.”

-• Phone Numbers: People might list their home phone and cell phone if they want.
+- Phone Numbers: People might list their home and cell phones.

-• Emails: This is the main way to reach someone with a quick message or question.
+- Emails: This is the primary way to reach someone with a quick message or question.

 Photos: